 Plus, it’s always good to stroke the egos of HR and show off how long you’ve been interested in their bank (assuming, of course, that you’re applying to the same bank that hosted the competition).

 Sometimes recruiters even attend the events and you’ll get improved access to them – especially if you’re at a non-target school and would otherwise get very little attention from banks.
-You might even be able to win an internship out of it, or at least a spring week (huge in the UK for winning banking offers).
+You might even be able to win an internship out of it, or at least an investment banking spring week (huge in the UK for winning banking offers).

 During the competitions themselves, you’ll have to work in teams and meet lots of other people… in other words, networking opportunities abound.